BhavethraBaabu/API_Flow/README.md

 # APIFlow

-**Real-time API reliability monitoring platform** — built as an event-driven microservices system that ingests live API traffic, detects latency spikes and failures, auto-creates incidents, and surfaces everything on a live dashboard.
+**Real-time API reliability monitoring platform** — built as an event-drive

+microservices system that ingests live API traffic, detects latency spikes and failures, auto-creates incidents, and surfaces everything on a live dashboard.